Bixi81/COVID-19/README.md

 | 2020-03-27|    42288|
 | 2020-03-28|    48582|

-Around March 16th, first precautionary measures have been taken on a broader scale by German States (Bundesländer), including official recommendations to stay at home if possible and to avoid unnecessary travels.
-From March 21th onwards stronger regulation is in place in two States (Bayern, Saarland), basically limitating freedom of movement for most people.
+Around 16 March 2020, first precautionary measures have been taken on a broader scale by German States (Bundesländer), including official recommendations to stay at home if possible and to avoid unnecessary travels.
+From 21 March 2020 onwards, stronger regulation is in place in two States (Bayern, Saarland), basically limitating freedom of movement for most people.

-Starting March 23rd, similar restrictions have been implemented all over Germany.
-In detail these restrictions include a ban on gatherings of more than two people in the public.
+Starting 23 March 2020, similar restrictions have been implemented all over Germany.
+These restrictions include a ban on gatherings of more than two people in the public.
 All restaurants and bars and most of shops are closed.
-All events are called off including sport events.
-Many factories are closed.
+All events are called off including sport events, concerts etc. Many factories are closed (including car makers such as Daimler, BMW, Volkswagen).
 Many office workers work from home.

 On a semi-log scale, the number of newly discovered/reported infections keeps growing steadily.
 However, there seems to be a slight decrease of the growth rate over time on average.